Club: none | Opening: | Capacity: 41,583 seats

 History and description

-Ramat Gan Stadium is the national stadium of Israel and as such hosts the matches of the Israel national team.
+Ramat Gan Stadium is the national stadium of Israel.
 The stadium was built in 1950 to serve as the new national stadium of Israel and as the host venue of the 3rd Maccabiah games.

 The stadium underwent a major redevelopment in 1982 during which a new West Stand was constructed.

-Further small improvements were made in the 2000s but the stadium has not been able to keep up with the standards of modern stadiums and therefore plans were made to rebuild a new stadium with a capacity 0f 55,000 seats in its place.
+Further small improvements were made in the 2000s, but the stadium has not been able to keep up with the standards of modern stadiums and therefore plans were made to rebuild a new stadium with a capacity of 55,000 seats in its place.
 However, little progress was made and at the moment plans are still uncertain to get realised.

 Ramat Gan Stadium is located in the Ramat Gan suburb of Tel Aviv in the north-east of the city at about 5 kilometres from Rabin Square in Tel Aviv’s centre and 3 kilometres from Tel Aviv Center-Savidor railway station.
 The stadium is located right next to HaYarkon Park, a popular venue for open-air concerts.